 It is a condition where oxygen levels in the blood come down at night when the person is sleeping.

-This can be seen in sleep apnea in which the partial pressure of oxygen in the blood can fall to such a degree that it can lead to the interruption of people’s sleep patterns.
+This can be seen in sleep apnea, in which the partial pressure of oxygen in the blood can fall to such a degree that it can lead to the interruption of people’s sleep patterns.

-The person can wake up from his sleep due to lack of air.
+The person can wake up from his sleep due to a lack of air.
 Nocturnal hypoxemia is observed in patients suffering from chronic bronchitis and hypoxic emphysema.
 It is also commonly seen in patients with primary pulmonary hypertension.